Jiaxin-Ye/Jiaxin-Ye.github.io/index.md

 - [08/2023] 🏅 Happy to win the SIGMM Student Travel Grant Award in MM'23.
 - [08/2023] 🍾️ One paper accepted by ACM MM 2023.
-- [07/2023] 🍾️ Congrats to Yujie.
+- [07/2023] 🍾️ Congrats Yujie.
 One paper accepted by ICCV 2023.
-- [07/2023] 🍾️ Congrats to Xin-Cheng.
+- [06/2023] 🍾️ Congrats Xin-Cheng.
 One paper accepted by Soft Computing.
 - [02/2023] 🍾️ One paper accepted by ICASSP 2023.
 - [07/2022] 🍾️ One paper accepted by Speech Communication.
 - [04/2022] 🍾️ One paper accepted by IJCAI 2022.